What personal information do we collect from the people that visit our website?

 We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information.
-This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
-We may also release your information when we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others' rights, property, or safety.
+This practice does not include website hosting partners or other parties who assist us in operating our website or conducting business.
+We may release your information when we believe release is appropriate to comply with any laws, to enforce our site policies, or to protect ours or others' rights, property or safety.
 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.

 Occasionally, at our discretion, we may include or offer third party products or services on our website.
 These third party sites have separate and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we aim to protect the integrity of our site and welcome any feedback about these sites if you have concerns about them.

 Third-party vendor software installed on this site such as Google use first-party cookies (such as the Google Analytics cookies) and third-party cookies (such as the DoubleClick cookie) or other third-party identifiers together to compile data regarding user interactions with ad impressions, and other ad service functions as they relate to our website.
 Opting out: Users can set preferences for how Google advertises to you using the Google Ad Settings page.
 Alternatively, you can opt out by visiting the Network Advertising initiative opt out page or permanently using the Google Analytics Opt Out Browser add on.

 We follow CalOPPA guidelines as we interpret them as closely as possible and work to maintain privacy protections in the spirit of these guidelines.

 How does our site handle do not track signals?